Monday, 13 April 2026

 Rethinking assessment methods in the age of AI has become essential for anyone involved in higher education or K-12 settings.
 For example, tasks such as assignments and homework need to be reevaluated.
 These product-based assessment activities should be reshaped and reformulated through more authentic methods, such as case studies, peer-to-peer discussions in class, mind mapping, oral presentations, recorded videos, and podcasts.
 Additionally, we should incorporate critical thinking assignments where the critical thinking components are visually presented in a public speaking context, such as peer-to-peer interactions.

 Implementing these changes, however, requires significant pedagogical and philosophical shifts within the education sector, whether in K-12 or higher education.
-This might involve providing direct teaching assistants or tutors to maintain high student admission rates per class or reducing the teaching load to allocate sufficient time for faculty to create corresponding authentic and quality learning environments.
+This might involve providing direct teaching assistants or tutors to maintain a steady student-to-teacher ratio per class or reducing the teaching load to allocate sufficient time for faculty to create corresponding authentic and high-quality learning environments.

-Returning to the realities of modern higher education, especially in regions like the GCC, we can see a pressing need for political will within institutions to adopt this approach.
-Faculty development opportunities must be established, and classroom sizes and faculty workloads should be reconsidered to align with the new assessment methods.
+The pressing need for political will within institutions to adopt this approach is evident when we consider the realities of modern higher education, especially in regions like the GCC.
+Faculty development opportunities must be established, and classroom sizes and faculty workloads should be reconsidered to align with the new assessment methods, which may include training faculty on innovative teaching strategies and ensuring smaller class sizes to enhance student engagement and learning outcomes.
 Adopting a new educational philosophy is imperative to achieve these goals.

 Fouad